pannatron/RobodogV_Camp/README.md

 **Day 1: Introduction to GitHub , Basic Linux Commands and Python Basics I**

-  Get familiar with version control using GitHub and navigate through Linux environments using command-line tools.
+  -Get familiar with version control using GitHub and navigate through Linux environments using command-line tools.
 This foundation is crucial for software development and deployment.

 **Day 2: Python Basics II**

-  Dive into Python programming, covering essential syntax, data structures, and programming concepts.
+  -Dive into Python programming, covering essential syntax, data structures, and programming concepts.
 Python's simplicity and power make it the perfect language for beginners and experts alike.